John Fullington: New Orleans Saints

+Current occupation

-As of 2018 through 2022, he is a physical education teacher and the Head Football Coach at Hawkins Middle School (North Mason School District, Belfair, Washington).
+From 2018 through 2023, he was a physical education teacher and the head football coach at Hawkins Middle School (North Mason School District, Belfair, Washington).
 "I've always wanted to be a gym teacher" states John Fullington.

+As of August 2023, he is a strength development teacher at North Mason High School.
+On January 22, 2024, he was named the head football coach at North Mason High School.